Vodkacannon/general-physics/README.md

 # simple-physics
-A simple, but verbose physics library.
+A simple, but verbose physics library that covers a wide range of physics.

 Code inspected with code-inspector.com: